NP Digital Partners With Creative Agency REBL House To Propel Client Success

 (MENAFN- GlobeNewsWire - Nasdaq) Two of Canada's fastest-growing agencies unite, signaling a bold lead in marketing's next era

-Montreal, Jan.
-30, 2024 (GLOBE NEWSWIRE) -- NP Digital , a global leader in end-to-end performance marketing, has finalized the acquisition of creative and branding agency REBL House .
+MONTREAL, Feb.
+01, 2024 (GLOBE NEWSWIRE) -- NP Digital, a global leader in end-to-end performance marketing, has finalized the acquisition of creative and branding agency REBL House .
 This latest merger bolsters the agency's in-house creative services and galvanizes the next era of integrated brand and performance marketing for its clients.

 “Our partnership is a direct reflection of the market's demand for standout campaigns.
 The rise of AI has led to a surge of lookalike content, making REBL's innovative creative services not just desirable, but essential.
 Their proven track record is critical to crafting campaigns that stand out and perform,” said Ronnie Malewski, Managing Director of NP Digital Canada.